 The Connections Project

-The Connections project invites individuals to connect with those who are different from them as a creative alternative to “unfriending, blocking, and canceling” those who don't look, think, or act like us.
+The Connections project invites individuals to connect with those who don't look, think, or act like us.
 Various stances on social issues, race, gender, and the economy spark heated debates in the public sector, on social media, and around family dinner tables, continuing to divide us.
 But this project challenges individuals to take a fresh look at how they see their neighbors.
 If we take the first step and just start talking to the person next to us, listening to their story, we can begin to overcome our prejudices.

 The Connections project creates new healing spaces to help people cross boundary lines like skin color, ethics, or gender and connect through empathy and mutual respect.
 To continue the movement of hope, the audience engages with the work by answering a question on a postcard about how they would intentionally cross a cultural division to embrace a new friend.
 Every society needs courageous individuals who endeavor to let go of what divides us—to help unite our world.

 The Connections project demonstrates how art can bring people together to increase our understanding—and accept our differences.